pipekit/argo-workflows/docs/artifact-plugin.md

 Once local testing passes, test with the full workflow controller:

 1. Build and push your Docker image
-2. Configure it in the workflow controller ConfigMap
+2. Configure it in the workflow controller ConfigMap, as shown under [Configuring Your Artifact Repository](configure-artifact-repository.md#plugin-configuration)
 3. Create workflows that use your plugin for artifacts
 4. Verify all artifact operations work correctly by using artifacts as inputs, outputs and performing garbage collection